The French art of living has its website Live in France like the French

 The main feature of the Lumière brothers' camera was the "fork" they added to Edison's camera: a part that "hangs" the film and makes it drop one frame each time the shutter is closed.
 This automatic movement repeats itself very quickly, so that 24 pictures per second can be recorded.

-On December 28, 1895, the first public screening took place in Paris in front of about thirty people.
-10 short films of 30 to 50 seconds were shown: the 7th art was launched!
-Many cinematographic creations will follow this first experience.
-The Lumière brothers will continue for a while in the cinema by becoming filmmakers and directors but will end up leaving this art aside in order to concentrate on other inventions.
+On December 28, 1895, the first public screening took place in Paris in front of an audience of around thirty people.
+Ten short films lasting between 30 and 50 seconds were shown: the seventh art was born!
+Many other films followed this first experiment, and although the Lumière brothers continued in cinema, becoming filmmakers and directors, they eventually left this art form behind to focus on other inventions.
+To delve into the history of the invention that changed the world, visit the place where it all began: the Institut Lumière in Lyon.

 Aphélie from Comme des Français